 - English Heritage says: It’s not a ‘done deal’.
 There’s still work to be done on the tunnel proposals, and the scheme is likely to change, on the basis of feedback from the current consultation process.
 Later this year, Highways England will make their application for a Development Consent Order (DCO) – a special type of planning permission for nationally significant infrastructure projects.

 The Alliance says: The Government is committed to a short tunnel in the WHS.
 The consultation process assumes that the scheme is a ‘done deal’ since objections to it will apparently not be considered.
 Consultation is being undertaken without full information available.
+[In the event the Examining Authority recommended against the scheme].

 - English Heritage says: Doing nothing isn’t an option.
 The A303 past Stonehenge regularly carries 24,000 vehicles, nearly twice as much traffic as it was designed for, and on a summer weekend that figure leaps to 29,000.
 The result is severe congestion which compromises the WHS.
 It also causes delays, affecting local communities, commuters and visitors to Wiltshire.
 With around 120,000 new jobs and 100,000 new homes expected across the South West by 2021, and even greater growth after that, the A303 will get busier still.